Terry Glaser, MFA

-Ms. Glaser is a stage director of plays and operas, as well as a playwright, translator, and acting teacher.
-She has worked both in academia and the professional theatre for over 20 years.
+a playwright, translator, and acting teacher.
+She has worked both in academia and the professional theatre for over 25 years.
 She has taught at UCSD, USC, CalArts, Earlham College, the Michael Chekhov Studio-USA West, Mo'olelo Performing Arts Company, the Fritz Theatre, the Actors Alliance of San Diego, the Classical Singers Association of Los Angeles, the Opera Theatre of Northern Virginia Conservatory, and the Old Globe Theatre.
 Ms. Glaser has served as stage director for over 40 professional and university productions across the country, including the plays Anton's Shorts: Three Brief Comedies by Chekhov, The Beaux' Stratagem, The Government Inspector, The Bungler, The Comedy of Errors, Three Sisters, The Heidi Chronicles, Trouble in Mind, Stepbrothers in Crime, A Flea in Her Ear, and Hotel Paradiso; and the operas La Bohème, Le Nozze di Figaro, Così fan tutte, La Périchole, L'Orfeo, Croquefer, The Italian Straw Hat, Dido and Aeneas, The Beggar's Opera, Orpheus in the Underworld, and A Midsummer Night's Dream.
 Ms. Glaser has been a Guest Artist, performing solo shows and conducting master classes, at universities across the country, including the University of Virginia, Syracuse University, Point Loma Nazarene University, and Mesa College.

 Scholarly and Creative Work